sora-xor/sora-docs/src/sora-card-kyc-tutorial.md

 When you see this screen, you have used up your complementary KYC attempts, and additional attempts come at €3.80 per attempt.
 Additional paid KYC will be available from a future release onward.

-If you have any issues or questions, you can contact our community support on [Telegram](https://t.me/SORAhappiness) or through the Support button in the app
+If you have any issues or questions, you can contact our community support on [Telegram](https://t.me/SORAhappiness) or through the Support button in the app.
+.

 ## Next steps